-Brasserie Max offers a Gentleman’s Afternoon Tea focusing on savoury items such as, Fish goujons, French fries and tartar sauce, Covent Garden club sandwich, Scotch egg, steak sandwich with Béarnaise sauce and more.
+Brasserie Max offers a Gentleman’s Afternoon Tea focusing on savoury items such as Fish goujons, French fries and tartar sauce, Covent Garden club sandwiches, Scotch egg, steak sandwiches with Béarnaise sauce and more.

 Mariages Freres a French shop has the longest tea wall in the world – a choice of 1,000 loose-leaf teas from Japan to Argentina, a tea museum and a choice of teas for breakfast, lunch and tea, along with tea-infused delicacies in their gallery restaurant.

-Balthazar in Russell Street for tea created in collaboration with Flowerbx which includes flower-inspired cakes such as choux pastry anemone and a rose-shaped raspberry flavoured mousse.
+Balthazar in Russell Street for tea was created in collaboration with Flowerbx which includes flower-inspired cakes such as choux pastry anemone and a rose-shaped raspberry-flavoured mousse.

-The perfect afternoon would be a pint at any of the pubs in Covent Garden or how about some pub grub and a pint at the 18th century Lamp & Flag a favourite of Charles Dickens.
+One of the many bars in Covent Garden or pubs to spend a perfect afternoon would be a pint at any of one the dozens of pubs in Covent Garden or how about some pub grub and a pint at the 18th century Lamp & Flag a favourite of Charles Dickens.

-A true foodie place serving a six-course kebab inspired tasting menu.
-It’s hidden below street level at Maison Bab, enter through a kitchen and duck into the tiny dining room, you can watch the Chef cook over an open fire and the dishes are served straight onto the countertop and eat with your hands.
+A true foodie place serving a six-course kebab-inspired tasting menu.
+It’s hidden below street level at Maison Bab, enter through a kitchen and duck into the tiny dining room, you can watch the Chef cook over an open fire and the dishes are served straight onto the countertop and eaten with your hands.

 By Chloe is a vegetarian/vegan restaurant originally from New York and it serves vegan burgers, mac & Cheese, hotdogs and more.
-You get a pretty good sized lunch for a decent price here.
+You get a pretty good-sized lunch for a reasonable price here.

 Indian fine dining serving street food classics to regional specialities and British Colonial foods.
-The menu ranges from South Asian cuisine to Middle Eastern and Afghanistan into India and its various cusines.
+The menu ranges from South Asian cuisine to Middle Eastern and Afghanistan into India and its various cuisines.

 Wahaca serves a wide range of Mexican street food at great prices.
 Dishes include my favourite Churros along with tacos, fajitas and more.

-The best brunch or breakfast I can imagine is siting on the famous Laduree Terrace at the Henrietta hotel watching Covent Garden market come alive.
+The best brunch or breakfast I can imagine is sitting on the famous Laduree Terrace at the Henrietta hotel watching the Covent Garden market come alive.

-The Exchequer is a modern and spacious luxury 2-bedroom/2-bathroom apartment located in London’s most central and famous Covent Garden area.
-Being in the heart of London, our apartment has everything on its doorstep.
+A modern and spacious luxury 2-bedroom/2-bathroom apartment located in London’s most central and famous Covent Garden area.
+Being in the heart of London, this apartment has everything on its doorstep.
 Along with Covent Garden’s rich heritage, cobbled Piazza, and eclectic range of theatres (including the Royal Opera and Royal Ballet), you will be spoiled with its world-class shopping and international dining options.

 Luxury One Bed Flat